carbonfive/raygun-rails/README.md

 This project is configured for continuous integration and deployment with CircleCI and Heroku.
 Follow these steps for first time configuration:

-1. Push the project to Github, if you haven't already.
+1. Push the project to GitHub, if you haven't already.
-1. Authenticate at circleci.com and follow this project.
+1. Authenticate at [circleci.com](CircleCI) and follow this project.
-1. Be sure to enable Heroku deploys from the project settings on CircleCI.
+1. Be sure to enable Heroku deploys from the project settings on [circleci.com](CircleCI).
 1. The project should automatically be deployed on every successful build.

 Check out [circle.yml](circle.yml) and [bin/deploy.sh](bin/deploy.sh) for details.